 Low back pain is a common problem for many people.
-It can be caused by many different things, but you can easily prevent it by learning how to improve your posture and lift and exercise correctly.
+Different things can cause it, including injuries and certain conditions.
+You can help prevent pain in your lower back by learning how to sit, stand, lift, and exercise correctly.

-- Pain goes down your leg below your knee
+- Your pain goes down your leg below your knee

-- Your leg, foot, groin or rectal area feels numb
+- Your leg, foot, groin, or rectum feel numb

-- You have fever, nausea, vomiting, abdominal pain, weakness or sweating
+- You have fever, chills, nausea, vomiting, stomach pain, or weakness

-- You lose control over going to the bathroom
+- You have trouble going to the bathroom

 - Your pain was caused by an injury

-- Your pain is so intense you can’t move around
+- Your pain is so intense that you can’t move around

-- Your pain doesn’t seem to be getting better after 2 to 3 weeks
+- Your pain doesn’t improve or gets worse after 2 to 3 weeks

 What’s the best way to sit?

 Sit in chairs with straight backs or low-back support.
 Keep your knees a little higher than your hips.
 Adjust the seat or use a low stool to prop up your feet.
-Turn by moving your whole body rather than by twisting at your waist.
+To turn in your chair, move your whole body rather than twist at your waist.

 When driving, sit straight and move the seat forward.
-This helps you not lean forward to reach the controls.
+This helps you not have to lean to reach the controls.
 You may want to put a small pillow or rolled towel behind your lower back if you must drive or sit for a long time.